 Some of the first people you’ll meet after you arrive here are your lecturers who will teach you the course.
 Every lecturer is a literal expert on the module they’re teaching and will happily discuss anything about the module you want – often starting from first principles.
 All the lecturers are very helpful and will give you support outside of lessons.
 Just drop them email telling them what confuses you and they’ll quickly respond!
 You can also go to their office to get some answers if they are free.
 They really are keen to make you succeed.

 Another person you will meet soon after you get here is your supervisor.
 Every Computer Science student in your year will be in a group of 4, and each group has a supervisor.
 You will meet your supervisor once at the start and end of each term to discuss your progress in the course and whether you are having any problems, academic or not.
-Your supervisor will be someone from the Computer Science department so therefore they, like your lecturers, will be open to any discussion about your Computer Science confusions.
+Your supervisor will be someone from Computer Science so therefore they, like your lecturers, will be open to any discussion about your Computer Science confusions.
 As you can see, when you need support you never have to look far!

 Of course, meeting academics is cool.
 But something else you can look forward to is meeting your course-mates and making friendships that will last a lifetime!
 After all there is an opportunity to meet 200+ people who are all interested in the same subject as you.